TomWagg/coding-with-em/docs/pages/problems/inheritance.rst

 Let's warm up by implementing the ``genotype_to_phenotype`` function.
 This function will take a genotype (a string representing the alleles) and return the corresponding blood type (phenotype).

 The function should check that the input genotype is valid (i.e., it should be one of "AA", "AO", "BB", "BO", "AB", or "OO").
 If the genotype is valid, the function should return the corresponding blood type.
-If the genotype is invalid, the function should return "Invalid genotype".
+If the genotype is invalid, the function should raise a ValueError with an appropriate error message (e.g. ``raise ValueError("Invalid genotype")``).

 Here's some example usage of the function: